roldanbp/udacity-blog-page/README.md

 ## Description

-In order to practice the knowledge given by Udacity, this web was created using **CSS GRID** to build the general layout to create the page skeleton and **Flebox** to positioned and laid out the components inside of each area established.
+In order to practice the knowledge given by Udacity, this web was created using **CSS GRID** to build the general layout to create the page skeleton and **Flebox** to positioned and laid out the components inside of each area established allowing that it be a responsive page.